It’s a great way to build muscular strength without negatively impacting your SI joints.

 Also, Dr. Jo has put some really great videos of exercises she recommends up on Youtube.
 Here are a few that are pretty similar to the exercises I do:

 I also will be including more about land-based exercises to come.
-For now, be sure to check out this post!
+Stay tuned!